-For an SUV that was only on the market for thirty years (1966-1996) the Ford Bronco has certainly developed a legacy that has made many eager for the Bronco’s scheduled 2021 return.
+For an SUV that was only on the market for thirty years (1966-1996) the Ford Bronco developed a legacy that has made many eager for the Bronco’s scheduled 2021 return.

 As we prepare for what’s next for the Bronco, it seems like a good time to reflect on how we first got this iconic SUV, why it stopped being produced, and why it continues to be so loved.